ParthG2209/AcenraAi_Dashboard/Readme.md

 - `DELETE /devices/:id` - delete device
 - `GET /devices/:id/external` - search Tavily for device info

-## Things to fix

-- No real auth protection on backend (just Firebase on frontend)
-- Should verify Firebase tokens on backend
-- Need rate limiting
-- Error handling could be better
-- No input validation really

 ## Notes

-Firebase keys in the frontend are fine to expose - that's how Firebase works.
+Firebase keys in the frontend are fine to expose.
 The Tavily key stays on the backend which is good.

-Built this as a quick demo project.
-Code is rough in places but it works.